- How the Amazon Prime Renewal Scam Works

 Malicious Spyware Installation

 As part of the scam, the scammers will likely say that the charge has already been processed, but they can send you an online refund form if you are near your computer.
-This link to the 'refund form' will contain malicious spyware software, allowing scammers to access your computer and digital bank accounts remotely.
+This link to the 'refund form' will contain malicious spyware software, allowing scammers to remotely access your computer and digital bank accounts.

 Alternatively, they might offer to send an email with an online cancellation form to complete later.
 However, while this might sound harmless and helpful to you, the link to the form will contain spyware that installs software when you download the form.